sabra55/sabraLUA/README.md

 main.lua - main code

 functionality: when a window is opened there will be a block called "test block 1234567890 asdfghjklzxcvbnm" that will follow the mouse cursour around.

+functions:

+drawblock( x , y , text ):

+a nonefficient way to draw a block

+x - x position to draw the block in

+y - y position to draw the block in

+text - text to display on the block